Equity Research Update: Berkshire Hathaway Inc. (BRK-B)

 4. EXIT CONDITIONS

-I would abandon or downgrade this thesis on:
+I would downgrade or exit this thesis on any of the following:

-5. **Valuation extension to >1.6x P/B without commensurate ROE improvement** — would shift from accumulate to trim.
+4. **Valuation re-rate to >1.7x P/B** without commensurate ROE improvement — would eliminate margin of safety.

 ---